Become a Mentor

 Work with students throughout the school year, from September to May.

-Meet with students at least once a month, and preferably twice, for approximately 45 minutes to one hour.
+Meet with students at least twice a month for approximately 45 minutes to one hour.
 Sessions are sometimes held weekly during the students’ senior year.

-Communicate with students to remind them of a group meeting, follow-up with them on grades or assignments.
+Communicate with students to remind them of group meetings, follow-up with them on grades or assignments.

 Communicate with the program Staff if any problems or concerns arises with a student.